in4lio/yupp/doc/README.md

     # coding: yupp

-In addition, this package allows you to call **yupp** preprocessor from the command-line just by its name:
+In addition, this package allows us to call **yupp** preprocessor from the command-line just by its name:

     yupp "file.yu-c"